Harrdy2018/Practice-in-Oracle/配置 MariaDB.md

  ...
 Success!

-By default, a MariaDB installation has an anonymous user, allowing anyone to log into MariaDB without having to have a user account created for them.
-This is intended only for testing, and to make the installation go a bit smoother.
+By default, a MariaDB installation has an anonymous(匿名的) user, allowing anyone to log into MariaDB without having to have a user account created for them.
+This is intended only for testing(这仅仅是为测试准备的), and to make the installation go a bit smoother.
 You should remove them before moving into a production environment.

 Remove anonymous users?
 [Y/n] n
  ... skipping.

-Normally, root should only be allowed to connect from 'localhost'.
+Normally(通常地), root should only be allowed to connect from 'localhost'.
 This ensures that someone cannot guess at the root password from the network.

 Disallow root login remotely?
 [Y/n] n